 Ummm… yeah, so that's a chunk of my real bio.

 And yeah, there’s some good stuff too.
 I really fu**ing love my work.
-I created and co-own Farmers Restaurant Group, which includes seven restaurants in DC, Maryland, Virginia, and Pennsylvania, including Founding Farmers, Farmers Fishers Bakers, Farmers & Distillers, and our distillery, Founding Spirits.
+I co-created and co-own Farmers Restaurant Group, which includes seven Founding Farmers restaurants in DC, Maryland, Virginia, and Pennsylvania, along with our own distillery, Founding Spirits.
 Our company supports over 1,500 employees and continues to grow.
-I am a teacher at George Washington University.
-I created a time management curriculum for my students and my team.
+The growth includes our catering company, Founding Farmers Co.
+Catering & Events, percolating on our new direct-to-consumer platform, and my ongoing commitment to the non-profit I founded, Our Last Straw.
+I’m certain that before (or, while) we save the planet, we need to save the people, which is why I spend so much time speaking publicly about mental health in the workplace.
+I am a teacher at The George Washington University, and I aim my mentoring and direct funding support to female and minority entrepreneurs.
+I created a time management & personal productivity curriculum for my students and my team.
 I have been nominated for and won a few awards, which is nice.
 I’m comfy on my snowboard or skis, although now I make sure I go slow enough that I (most likely) won’t hurt myself, but fast enough to keep my kids thinking I’m (kinda) cool.
 But if I keep going, this is just one more boring list of “wins."

 My mission: A life with no regrets.
 For me and everyone around me.

 I’m not talking solely talking about making improved decisions to avoid regret — I’m talking about re-framing the regrets we have into value, avoiding being sucked down into unproductive negativity, and instead, finding the lessons, celebrating the application, and yes of course, I’m also talking about applying lessons to help make better decisions as we go forward on our journey.